 Put It into Practice

 While the traditional prompt hierarchy provides a general overview of some of the prompting strategies available in ABA, it fails to depict the fluidity that actually exists.
 When creating programs, consider specifying the prompt fading strategy that best fits your learner.
-Avoid using a general guide such as most-to-least or least-to-most as many interventionists misinterpret this to mean moving along the traditional pyramid of prompting strategies.
+If using a general guide such as most-to-least or least-to-most, specify which prompting strategies to include in this hierarchy as many interventionists misinterpret this to mean moving along the traditional pyramid of prompting strategies.